DAP First Call

 - insists on touching you sexually when you do not want to be touched, either when the two of you are alone or in the presence of others

-- attacks on self-esteem and/or insults to your person, such as name-calling, put-downs, and ridicule
+- attacking your self-esteem or insulting you, such as name-calling, put-downs, and ridicule

-- attacks on and/or insults about people you care for, your family and friends
+- attacking or insulting people you care for, like your family and friends

 - blaming you for everything that goes wrong

 - forcing you to do degrading things, like making you kneel, or making you beg for money

 - criticizing your thoughts, feelings, opinions, beliefs, and actions

 - telling you that you are “sick” or “crazy” and need therapy

 - using physical disabilities against you, or putting you down for your disability